Skip to content

 states:

-done: # no transitions — the FSM ends here
+done: ~ # ~ = null = terminal — no transitions, FSM ends here

 The output of the last agent (key + value) propagates as the FSM’s output.